DecoderRingClub/DecoderRIngClub/README.md

 ## Who I am:
-Data Scientist and Security Researcher specializing in Artificial Intelligence and Machine Learning.
+Data Scientist and Security Researcher specializing in artificial intelligence and machine learning.
 With a strong background in data analysis and cybersecurity.
 I focus on developing offensive and defensive AI solutions.
 <br>
 <br>
 <br>